christarazi/steganography/README.md

 In this program, I chose to overwrite the blue channel for no other reason than it is the first channel in Bitmap images.

+For the LSB method, instead of simply overwriting the image data, each bit from the message is spread across 8 (blue) RGB bytes.
+This method is significantly better at disguising the message, compared to the simple method.

 **Note**: there are 7 different types of Bitmap files.
 See this Wikipedia page: https://en.wikipedia.org/wiki/BMP_file_format to read more about them.
 This program only supports the `BITMAPV5HEADER` type and 24 bpp format (meaning